450 Seventh Avenue

 - Columbia University, M.S., Civil Engineering

 - ASCE Construction Institute Young Professionals Council (ASCE CI YPC)

 Commercial Building – Provided engineering consultation and Special Inspection in accordance with NYCDOB Local Law 11 on a $3.7 billion commercial building in New York City.
 The complex geometry of the building resulted in more than 10 wall types, which required a high level of coordination between all parties involved.
-Reviewed shop drawing, calculation, and field fix submittals and coordinated with subcontractors on-site to ensure conformance.
-Performed periodic inspection of factories in Thailand and Canada to verify QA/QC processes on curtainwall units and precast concrete panels being fabricated.
+Reviewed shop drawings, calculations, and field fix submittals and coordinated with subcontractors on-site to ensure conformance.
+Performed periodic inspections of factories in Thailand and Canada to verify QA/QC processes on curtainwall units and precast concrete panels being fabricated.

 School Façade Restoration – Provided Special Inspection in accordance with NYCDOB Local Law 11 on the façade restoration of a school building in New York City.
 The building had to remain fully operational during the entire process of restoration, resulting in an intricate process of inspection.
 Suspended scaffolding had to be utilized at the exterior side of the building to overcome this challenge.